-The TOE integrated circuit is produced by the IC manufacturer conforming with Thales requirements.
+The TOE integrated circuit is produced by the IC manufacturer conforming with Gemalto requirements.
 The IC manufacturer writes the IC Identification Data onto the chip to control the IC during the IC manufacturing and the delivery process to the MRTD manufacturer.
-The IC is securely delivered from the IC manufacturer to the MRTD manufacturer or to the Inlay Manufacturer.
+The IC is securely delivered from the IC manufacturer to the MRTD manufacturer or to the Inlay Manufacturer...

-If not already loaded by IC manufacturer in step 3, the MRTD manufacturer initializes the IC/inlay by loading the MRTD application in the IC flash memory.
+The MRTD manufacturer initializes the IC/inlay by loading the MRTD application in the IC flash memory.

-The MRTD manufacturer (i) creates the MRTD application and (ii) equips MRTD's chips with prepersonalization Data.
+The MRTD manufacturer (i) Initializes the MRTD application and (ii) equips MRTD's chips with prepersonalization Data.

-The pre-personalized MRTD together with the IC Identifier is securely delivered from the MRTD manufacturer to the Personalization Agent.
+The pre-personalized MRTD together with the IC Identifier are securely delivered from the MRTD manufacturer to the Personalization Agent.
 The MRTD manufacturer also provides the relevant parts of the guidance documentation to the Personalization Agent.